 '''

-$ telnet fully_qualified_remote_host_name
+$ ssh -Y RemoteHost

 '''

-4. If you are not logged in as the root user, then enter the following command to switch user to root:
+4. If you are not logged in as the root user, then enter the following command to switch the user to root:

 '''

-$ sudo sh
+$ su - root

 password:

 #

 '''

-• Following are the steps for installing the software from a PC or other system with X server software:
+• To install the software from a PC or other system with X server software:

-Note: If necessary, refer to your X server documentation for more information about completing this procedure.
+Note: If necessary, see the X server documentation, or contact your X server vendor or system administrator for more information about completing this procedure.
 Depending on the X server software that you are using, you may have to complete the tasks in a different order.

-- 1. Start the X server software. - 2.
-Configure the security settings of the X server software to permit remote hosts to display X applications on the local system. - 3.
-Connect to the remote system where you want to install the software and start a terminal session on that system, for example, an X terminal (xterm). - 4.
-If you are not logged in as the root user on the remote system, then enter the following command to switch user to root:
+- 1. Start the X Window System software. - 2.
+Configure the security settings of the X Window System software to permit remote hosts to display X applications on the local system. - 3.
+Connect to the remote system where you want to install the software as the oracle software installation owner (oracle) and start an X terminal session (xterm) on that system. - 4.
+Open another terminal on the remote system, and log in as the root user on the remote system, so you can run scripts as root when prompted.